-The French defense is a very popular choice nowadays among chess players of all levels.
+Fort Knox Variation in The French Defense: The French defense is a very popular choice nowadays among chess players of all levels.
 It’s quite flexible and it offers black unbalanced positions almost in any line.
-In this article we will have an inside look in the so called Fort Knox variation of the French and we will see how to play against it.
+In this article, we will have an inside look at the so-called Fort Knox variation of the French and we will see how to play against it.

 The variation begins after the moves 1.e4 e6 2.d4 d5 3.Nc3 (d2) dxe4 4.Nxe4 Bd7